 Estimated reading time: 3 minutes

 No matter where you live, natural disasters can occur suddenly and without warning.
-Your house could be at risk for flooding, fires, earthquakes, tornadoes, and everything else Mother Nature may throw your way.
-Without insurance to cover against these potential risks, you may not be able to recuperate from damages you may experience.
-Though these types of incidents are uncommon, it is wise to be prepared for anything that could happen to your home.
-Here are 6 types of insurance you can get to cover your home in the event of a natural disaster.
+Your house could be at risk for flooding, fires, earthquakes, tornadoes, and everything else nature may throw your way.
+Without adequate insurance to cover against these potential risks, you may not be able to rebuild after a disaster strikes.
+Here are six types of insurance you can get to cover your home in the event of a natural disaster.

-The average homeowner’s insurance policy covers ordinary damages.
-From a busted pipe in your basement to hailstorm damage to your roof, you should be covered by your home insurance.
-Keep in mind that each policy is different, and it’s important to know exactly what coverage you have with your insurance company (ideally before you have to file a claim).
+The average homeowners insurance policy covers ordinary damages.
+From a busted pipe in your basement to hailstorm damage to your roof, you should be covered.
+Keep in mind that each policy is different, and it’s important to know exactly what your insurance company covers.

 According to Ready.gov, “floods are the most common natural disaster in the United States.”
 Get a flood insurance policy to protect your home from damages caused by rising water, especially if you live on the coast or in low-lying areas where flooding occurs more frequently.
-Depending on your mortgage’s conditions, you may also be required to purchase this insurance whether you live in a high-risk area or not.
-There is usually a waiting period of around a month before flood insurance coverage begins, so it’s best to sign up as soon as possible.
+Depending on your mortgage’s conditions, you may also be required to purchase flood insurance, whether you live in a high-risk area or not.
+There’s usually a waiting period of around a month before flood insurance coverage begins, so it’s best to sign up as soon as possible.
+Learn more about flood insurance at floodsmart.gov and by talking with your insurer.

 4. Earthquake insurance